-British-Nigerian designer Yinka Ilori will give an out-of-use play area in Parsloes Park, an excitingly biodiverse park once inhabited by flamingos, a new lease of life.
-Drawing from residents’ stories through a series of creative workshops, Yinka will seek to capture Becontree’s vibrant past through a rich colour-scape of new and revitalised play equipment.
+British-Nigerian designer Yinka Ilori has given an out-of-use play area in Parsloes Park, an excitingly biodiverse park once inhabited by flamingos, a new lease of life.
+Drawing from residents’ stories through a series of creative workshops, Yinka captured Becontree’s vibrant past through a rich colour-scape of new and revitalised play equipment.

 The design encourages collaborative play for children of all ages, as well as reintroducing pink flamingos to the park – in the form of bouncy spring rockers.
 Yinka sees value in bringing his design skills to a play area: normally off the peg and standardised, these unique structures will open up possibilities for expanding park goers’ imaginations.

-The activation of this playground will encourage local schools and inhabitants both young and old to come together with Yinka and explore memories of the park, its wildlife and their aspirations of its future, through the selection of colour and making tiles together.
+The activation of the playground encourages local schools and inhabitants both young and old to come together with Yinka and explore memories of the park, its wildlife and their aspirations of its future, through the selection of colour and making tiles together.